Contributing a recipe

 Requirements for new contributions

-All code included in this repository is executed in each pull request.
-This ensures that the code in this repository stays executable for a longer time frame.
+All code included in the cookbook repository is executed in each pull request.
+This ensures that the code in remains compatible and executable for a longer time frame.
 Because of that we do not want to have examples with heavy calculations that require more than a couple of minutes to execute.
-If you are unsure whether a contribution is suitable, or if you want to discuss how to structure your recipe, feel free to open an issue on the github repository.
+If you are unsure whether a contribution is suitable, or if you want to discuss how to structure your recipe, feel free to open an issue.

 Adding a new recipe